Basecamp

 6

-The Greatest Common Divisor (GCD) of two integers and is the largest positive integer that divides both and without leaving a remainder.
+The Greatest Common Divisor (GCD) of two integers a and b is the largest positive integer that divides both a and b without leaving a remainder.

 Example: